Cherry on the Cake: Fairness is NOT an Optimization Problem: Conclusions, Future Work and Limitations

 \section{Conclusions, Future Work and Limitations}

 The results we have shown in this paper are quite formal and precise, so before continuing with the conclusions we would like to specify what they are \emph{not} claiming.

 First of all, we are not claiming that all optimal solutions of every fairness problem must cherry-pick.
 This is formally false, since we have shown that for some common fairness measures there are always non-cherry-picking solutions.
-Also, for the other fairness measure, this statement doesn't hold true in general, and it very much depends on the specific details of the problem at hand.
+Also, for the other fairness measures, this statement doesn't hold true in general, and it very much depends on the specific details of the problem at hand.
 For instance, if in our fairness problem we use a constant evaluation metric, we shouldn't expect any cherry-picking.

 Similarly, we are not claiming that for any sensitive partition of the population the cherry-picking phenomenon happens.
-We have shown that for some partitions, cherry-picking could be unavoidable if we simply optimize the decision.
+We have shown that for some partitions, cherry-picking could be unavoidable if we simply optimize a model.

 What we \emph{are} claiming is that for a number of fairness measures and fairness problems, there is no guarantee that cherry-picking can be avoided.
 The problem is that a priori it is often not clear if a fairness problem can guarantee at least a non-cherry-picking solution, which means that practitioners should be extremely careful before optimizing a fairness measure, since they could end up with cherry-picking solutions.